cncf/toc/PRINCIPLES.md

 ## TOC Operating Principles

-Now that CNCF has been active for over a year we want to start writing down what we have learned.
-Future TOCs can still make changes, but there will at least be documented precedent.
+ As part of our continued community engagement and iterations on the work done, the following list of principles serve as the guiding star the the TOC in their work.
+Since the CNCF's inception we have endevoured to capture the lessons learned and interate on these principles to service the foundation, the community, and the projects.

+ 1. We are project-centric.
+ 1. We exercise minimal viable governance to enable community driven success.
+ 1. Do not harm by enabling robust, well engineered projects and supportive processed to be leveraged for greatest adoption likelihood.
+ 1. No kingmakers.
+Similar or competitive projects are not excluded for reasons of overlap.
+ 1. No single stack.
+Encourage interoperability for the emergence of a variety of stacks and patterns to serve the community and adopters.
+ 1. Promote interfaces over standards for real world use.
+ 1. CNCF is the home for all cloud native app tooling
+ 1. We help high-quality high-velocity cloud native open source projects which are the main driver of customer adoption and success.

 ### We Are Project-Centric

 _Principle: If it can be on a modern public source code control system, then it can be a project.
 And we put projects front and center._

-CNCF is a home for several kinds of “project” where community collaboration furthers the goals of the CNCF community:
+CNCF is a home for several kinds of “projects” where community collaboration furthers the goals of the CNCF community:
 1. Open source software projects, e.g., Prometheus.
 1. Projects that develop interface and/or schema specifications (e.g., [CNI](https://github.com/containernetworking/cni), reference implementations, conformance tests, adaptors, etc., in order to facilitate interoperability.
 1. Reference materials, such as architectures, stacks, guides, docs.

 ## Projects Are Self-Governing

-_Principle: Minimal Viable Governance_
+_Principle: We exercise minimal viable governance to enable community driven success._

 Our expectations around governance and support are all predicated on the notion that a CNCF project works like a typical, modern “community-owned” open source software project, such as a person might discover hosted on GitHub.
 That means that it has ‘committers’ and shared ownership using source code control, etc. People who want the CNCF to support their ‘thing’ need to make it into a project and support “GitHub-style” communities.
-(Though please note that CNCF projects don't actually need to live on GitHub.)
+CNCF projectsare not required to reside on GitHub to support a GitHub-style community.

 In the GitHub era, open projects are able to get a lot “done” without outside help.
 The CNCF does not want to get in the way of that.
 This starts with “minimal viable governance”.